gcallah/Rationalism/VoegelinOakeshott/paper/OakeshottVoegelin.md

 satisfaction...
 To those brought up on the older myth [that distinguished medieval Christian civilization], this will appear an unduly disenchanted interpretation of the mystery of human life.
 But there can be no mistaking its character.
 It is myth, not science.
 It is a perception of mystery, not a pretended solution.
 (2000: 162)

+And he questions whether the Hobbesian myth is really as much a break with the medieval Christian tradition as many perceived it to be:

+> Pride and sensuality, the too much and too little -- these are the poles between which, according to our dream, human life swings...
+If [the old myth] erred, it was perhaps in a partiality for the too much...
+But in the myth of our civilization, as it appears in *Leviathan*, the emphasis is on the opposite pole; it recalls man to his littleness, his imperfection, his mortality, while at the same time recognizing his importance to himself.

+Thus, Oakeshott sees Hobbes as a shift in emphasis in the myth of our civilization, whereas Voegelin perceives him as destructive of that myth.

 ## Conclusion